poap-xyz/poap.js/docs/pages/packages/poaps/PoapsClient.mdx

 ): Promise<POAPReservation>
 ```

-Reserves a POAP against an email address and provides reservation details.
+Reserves a POAP to an email address and provides reservation details.

 #### Parameters